orizens/orizens.com/src/pages/blog/2017-03-19-guidelines-for-developing-with-angular-ngrxstore-ngrxeffects-aot.md

 ### Guideline #3: AOT compatible ngrx/effects

 I wrote about [using ngrx/effects](http://orizens.com/wp/topics/angular-2-ngrxstore-ngrxeffects-intro-to-functional-approach-for-a-chain-of-actions/) as a [layer for async logics](http://orizens.com/wp/topics/angular-2-from-services-to-reactive-effects-with-ngrxeffects/) and more complex logic.
-Adding an Effect class to Angular is run separately for each effect using &#8220;**EffectsModule.run()**&#8221; which creates a provider for each effect .
-Since in &#8220;Echoes Player&#8221; there are few effects classes, I chose to use a dynamic creation using a simple functional &#8220;map&#8221;:
+Adding an Effect class to Angular is run separately for each effect using &#8220;**EffectsModule.run()**" which creates a provider for each effect .
+Since in &#8220;Echoes Player" there are few effects classes, I chose to use a dynamic creation using a simple functional &#8220;map":

 <pre class="lang:default decode:true">@NgModule({
   imports: [